Depeche Mode’s ‘Violator’ – Looking Back on the Band’s Best Album

 The two Depeche Mode albums leading up to 1990’s ‘Violator’ – ‘Black Celebration’ and ‘Music for the Masses’ – were just oiling the machine.
 After toying with mainstream success on 1984’s ‘People Are People,’ a Top 15 hit, Depeche Mode began courting darker themes and underground audiences with their fifth album, 1986’s ‘Black Celebration.’
-By the time ‘Music for the Masses’ followed the next year, the band pretty much had its site set on world domination.
+By the time ‘Music for the Masses’ followed the next year, the band pretty much was on a path toward world domination.

-But it’s not like Depeche Mode did anything drastically different in the three years between ‘Music for the Masses’ and ‘Violator,’ which celebrates its 23rd anniversary today.
+But it’s not like Depeche Mode did anything drastically different in the three years between ‘Music for the Masses’ and ‘Violator.’
 In fact, ‘Masses’’ college-radio faves ‘Strangelove’ and ‘Behind the Wheel’ are direct ancestors to ‘Violator’’s crossover hits ‘Personal Jesus’ and ‘Enjoy the Silence.’
 Audiences just needed the time to catch up.

 It certainly helped that ‘Violator’ is the biggest and boldest (and best) album they ever made.
 Its lead single, ‘Personal Jesus,’ preceded the album by six months.
 In addition to a stomping, sinister beat, the song oozes that special Depeche Mode sauce they’d been slathering on top of all their songs since they traded in their synth-pop dork style for something more crazy, sexy and cool.
 It seeps into songs like ‘World in My Eyes’ and ‘Policy of Truth.’